Most Common Majors

 When reviewing these statistics, it is important to keep in mind that the admissions committee considers our selection criteria using a holistic process.
 Academic achievement includes many factors; applicants who have been admitted with a low GPA or PCAT score have typically demonstrated strong academic potential in other areas of their academic background.

-4-year Graduation Rates
+On-time Graduation Rates

 Class of 2022 Post-graduation Placement Rate